eclare108213/Icepack/doc/source/developer_guide/dg_adding_tracers.rst

 aerosols, and level ice area and volume (from which ridged ice quantities are derived).
-Salinity, enthalpies, age, aerosols, level-ice volume, brine height and most melt pond quantities are volume-weighted tracers, while first-year area, pond area, level-ice area and all of the biogeochemistry tracers in this release are area-weighted tracers.
+Salinity, enthalpies, age, aerosols, level-ice volume, brine height and most melt pond quantities are volume-weighted tracers, while first-year area, pond area, and level-ice area are area-weighted tracers.
+Biogeochemistry tracers in the skeletal layer are area-weighted, and vertical biogeochemistry tracers are volume-weighted.
 In the absence of sources and sinks, the total mass of a volume-weighted tracer such as aerosol (kg) is conserved under transport in horizontal and thickness space (the mass in a given grid cell will change), whereas